adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-5-Week-Three.md

 ## Tip of the week ##

-The spring career fair is next week.
+The spring career fair is in two weeks.
 While I have an internship for the summer, for those still recruiting, make it a point to solve programming problems on an actual whiteboard rather than just practicing on a computer with a compiler.
 Also remember to ask the recruiter about the format of the interview and coding questions in advance.
 Being prepared will make it will be easier to navigate a complex scenario presented to you in a real interview and reduce the chance that you will freeze and forget something simple like how to initialize an array.

 That concludes my post for week three, thanks for reading!